-Notification of Grants and Feedback
+Notification of Results

-The BC Arts Council's commitment is to inform each applicant of the results of the assessment process no later than 16 weeks after the application submission deadline.
+The BC Arts Council strives to inform each applicant of the results of the assessment process no later than 16 weeks after the application deadline.

 Notification is sent by email to the primary contact linked to the application.